ufal/npfl129/exam/questions.md

   of features) and how is prediction performed for regression and classification.
 [10]

 ####Questions@: ,Lecture 10 Questions
-- For a $K$-class classification, describe how to perform prediction with a gradient boosting decision tree trained for $T$ timestamps (how the individual trees perform prediction and how are the $K \cdot T$ trees combined to produce the predicted categorical distribution).
-[5]

 - Write down the loss function which we optimize in gradient boosting decision tree during the construction of $t^\mathrm{th}$ tree.
 Then define $g_i$ and $h_i$ and show the value $w_\mathcal{T}$ of optimal prediction in node